Sunyam-Lexicon-2024/personell-registry-app/README.md

 ![![Personell Registry Manager][personell-registry-manager-screenshot]](.docs/images/screenshot.png)

-A small app that handles registration and listing of new employees.
+A small console application that handles the registration and listing of new employees.
 <br>
 Written to test out basic C#/.NET functionality, created as part of studies carried out at [Lexicon AB](https://lexicon.se) 2024